videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 # S3 - How to store/retrieve your backup files in S3?
 You have learnt to create ec2 instance by now.
-Let's get into an important storage service now - S3.
+Let's get into another very important storage service - S3.

-In this sample we'll store RDS (say MariaDB) backup taken from onprem server in S3, and retrieve from S3 to EC2.
-This is one easy lift-and-shift (Rehost) way to migrate DB from onprem to cloud.
-This requires DB downtime to have perfectly sync'ed data.
-Later, we'll have sample using AWS Database Migration Service that'll avoid DB downtime.
+In this sample we'll store RDS (say MariaDB) backup taken from on-prem server to S3, and retrieve the same from S3 to EC2.
+This is one easy way to lift-and-shift (Rehost) DB from onprem to cloud.
+This migration from on-prem to cloud requires DB downtime to have perfectly sync'ed data.
+Later, we'll have exercises using AWS Database Migration Service that'll avoid DB downtime.

+S3 is object storage, suitable for storing
+1. backups,
+2. hosting static/dynamic web sites,
+3. storing and delivering media files.
-S3 is object storage, suitable for storing backups, hosting static/dynamic web sites, media files.
-Not suitable (not possible) for installing applications and run from this storage by attaching to EC2; Not suitable as DB installation storage.
+S3 is NOT suitable (not possible) for installing applications and run from this storage by attaching to EC2; NOT suitable as DB installation data files.

 S3 doesn't have a concept of directory/folder and files.
 It has "objects" with "key" and "contents".
 It also has "metadata" for objects.
-What appears to be a folder is actuall an object without any contents.
-What appears to be folder path is the "key".
+What appears to be a folder is actually an object without any contents.
+What appears to be a folder path is the "key".

 Elastic Block Storage (EBS) and Elastic File Storage (EFS) are to be used for binary installations and database data files.
-More on EFS and EBS later in other samples.
+More on EFS and EBS later in other exercises.

 S3 storage is regional.
 However, S3 bucket name must be unique globally.

-S3 is stored in different classes and each class offers some price related benefits.
+S3 is stored in different classes and each class offers some price benefits.
 Refer: https://aws.amazon.com/s3/storage-classes/

 Following factors influence AWS pricing for S3.
-1. Size of objects stored in S3
+1. Total size of objects stored in S3
 2. S3 storage class.
-For e.g., S3 Glacier Deep Archive is cheapest (USD 0.00099 per GB per month) and it takes the longest (may take upto 12 hours) to retrieve.
+For e.g., S3 Glacier Deep Archive is the cheapest (USD 0.00099 per GB per month) and it takes the longest (may take upto 12 hours) to retrieve.
 S3 Standard costs more (USD 0.023 per GB per month) because it offers low latency, high throughput storage.
 3. Transferring data in and out of S3 (whether it is from outside AWS cloud or within AWS cloud.
 For e.g., replicating S3 bucket from one region to the other costs transfer-out rate and also transfer-in (PUT request) rates.)
 Refer: https://aws.amazon.com/s3/pricing/
 4. Some monitoring can be enabled on S3 Storage to intelligently move objects across storage classes.
 This monitoring incurs cost.